MelvinLie/roxie_evaluator/README.md

 Thats it!

 It is important that You have python dev installed.
-In Linux You get it like this:
+In Ubuntu You get it like this:

 sudo apt-get install python3-dev

+In CentOS You get it like this:

+sudo yum install python3-devel